sophiaIC/HolisticSpecifications/popl2022/response.md

 here.
 Why almost?
 Because here there is the half-sentence \"we have to interpret one assertion in two different states\" that provides a little bit of intuition on how $\triangleleft$ helps in this definition.
-But it is not enough intuition for me.*
+But it is not enough intuition for me.* **We refer the reviewer to G for our explanation of adaptation.**

 Reviewer 30B {#reviewer-30b .unnumbered}
 ------------